dbrattli/Expression/README.md

 ## Goals

 - Industrial strength library for functional programming in Python.
-- The resulting code should look and feel like Python.
+- The resulting code should look and feel like Python ([PEP-8](https://www.python.org/dev/peps/pep-0008/)).
 We want to make a better Python, not some obscure DSL or academic Monad tutorial.
 - Provide pipelining and pipe friendly methods.
 Compose all the things!
 - Dot-chaining on objects as an alternative syntax to pipes.
+- Lower the cognitive load on the programmer by:
   - Avoid currying, not supported in Python by default and not a well known concept by Python programmers.
   - Avoid operator (`|`, `>>`, etc) overloading, this usually confuses more than it helps.
   - Avoid recursion.
 Recursion is not normally used in Python and any use of it should be hidden within the SDK.
 - Provide [type-hints](https://docs.python.org/3/library/typing.html) for all
   functions and methods.
 - Code must pass strict static type checking by